Beltane: Name

 In Old Irish, the name was usually Beltaine or Belltaine.
 In modern Irish, the festival is usually called Lá Bealtaine ("day of Beltane"), while the month of May is Mí Bhealtaine ("month of Beltane").
 In Scottish Gaelic, the festival is Latha Bealltainn.
 Sometimes the older Scottish Gaelic spelling Bealltuinn is used.
 The term Latha Buidhe Bealltainn (Scottish) or Lá Buidhe Bealtaine (Irish), "the bright or yellow day of Beltane", means the first of May.
 In Ireland it is referred to in a common folk tale as Luan Lae Bealtaine; the first day of the week (Monday/Luan) is added to highlight the first day of summer.

 The name is anglicised as Beltane, Beltain, Beltaine, Beltine and Beltany.

 Another Old Irish name for the festival was Cétshamain or Cétamain, probably meaning 'first of summer'. Ó Duinnín's Irish dictionary (1904) gives this as Céadamhain or Céadamh in modern Irish.
 It survives in the Scottish Gaelic name for the month of May, An Cèitean, and matches the Welsh Cyntefin.
 These have all been derived from proto-Celtic *kentu-samonyos (first + summer).

 Etymology

-Beltane is proposed to derive from a proto-Celtic *belo-te(p)niâ, meaning 'bright fire'.
-The element *belo- might be cognate with the English word bale (as in bale-fire) meaning 'white', 'bright' or 'shining'.
-The absence of syncope (Irish sound laws rather predict a **Beltne form) can be explained by the popular belief that Beltaine was a compound of the word for 'fire', tene.
+Two modern etymologies have been proposed.
+The first reconstructs Beltaine as *beltiniā, deriving it from a stem *beltu associated with 'death' (cf. Old Irish at·baill 'dies', epeltu < *eks-beltu 'dying'), from an earlier *gʷel-tiō(n), based on Proto-Indo-European *gʷel- 'suffering, death'.
+On this view, Beltaine would be cognate with the Lithuanian goddess of death Giltinė.
+The lack of expected syncope (Irish sound laws would predict **Beltne) has been explained as the result of a popular reinterpretation of Beltaine as a compound containing Old Irish tene ('fire').
+However, Peter Schrijver says that this etymology is problematic, as it is unlikely the beginning of the fertile summer season would be associated with death, and it does not accord well with medieval accounts of kindling fires to guard against sickness.
+According to another etymology, Beltaine is a compound formed from the Proto-Indo-European root *bʰel- ('shine') and Old Irish tene ('fire').
+Schrijver suggests that the element bel derives from an Indo-European word for henbane, a psychoactive plant used in herbal medicine.

+Medieval Irish texts say that the name means "Bel's fire"; fire of the god Bel.
+This could be an Irish version of the Celtic god Belenos, but Bel is not mentioned anywhere else in early Irish literature and the texts include many fanciful etymologies.